"Inclusive democracy means the inclusion of all sections and sectors of the society in the political,

 Alistair Harris, Specialist, Post-conflict Stabilisation Initiatives

-another thing to make certain that the language of our prayer books and the language of our literature that we publish and
+but it's another thing to make certain that the language of our prayer books and the language of our literature that we publish

 Rabbi James Bennett, Shaare Emeth